 John’s experience also includes being a partner at highly-regarded international law firms as well as being a partner at a boutique environmental law firm focusing on water issues.

-Recently, he was awarded a National Law Journal 2020 Plaintiffs’ Trailblazer award for his work with water-related clients seeking compensation for damages caused by PFAS chemicals.
+Recently, John was awarded a National Law Journal 2020 Plaintiffs’ Trailblazer award for his work with water related clients seeking compensation for damages caused by PFAS chemicals.
 John continues to counsel clients on PFAS issues and is nationally recognized for his depth of experience on this issue.

 John received a Special Achievement Award from the U.S. Department of Justice, as well as a Special Merit Award from the U.S. Environmental Protection Agency, Office of General Counsel.

 John is a prolific writer and speaker on environmental litigation and regulatory challenges and related trends.
 He has served as an Executive Committee Member of the U.S. Chambers of Commerce’s Business Task Force on Water Policy.